 Let us now analyze the insertion sort to predict the amount of resources (memory and running time) it will require to sort an array of length n.
 We will assume a single-processor random-access machine (RAM) in which instructions are processed one after another - no parallelism is allowed.
 For memory, we can easily conclude that the algorithm uses no additional memory dependent on the input size n - only a constant amount of additional temporary variables are needed.
-Another way to express is to say that insertion sort does the sorting $in\ place$.
+Another way to express this is to say that insertion sort does the sorting in place.

 The running time of algorithms is analyzed by counting the required amount of primitive operations such as assignments and arithemetic operations.
-The exact CPU cycles required by these operations vary by implementation language and the operating hardware.
+The exact CPU cycles required by these operations vary by the implementation language and operating hardware used.
 Counting the computation steps instead of their exact execution times allows us to analyze the algorithms on a more abstract level.
 The total amount of these steps is the algorithms computational cost.

 Let us denote by c_i the cost of executing line i, and by t_j the amount of times the while loop test on line 5 is executed.
-For insertion sort algorithm I presented before the costs and the number of times each line is executed are:
+For the previously presented insertion sort algorithm the costs and the number of times each line is executed are:

-Line 2 3 4 5 6 7 8
+Line 2 3 4 5 6 7 9

-Cost c_2 c_3 c_4 c_5 c_6 c_7 c_8
+Cost c_2 c_3 c_4 c_5 c_6 c_7 c_9

-Times n n-1 n-1 $\sum{j=2}^{n} t_j$ $\sum{j=2}^{n} (t_j - 1)$ $\sum{j=2}^{n} (t_j - 1)$ n-1
+Times $\mid n$ n-1 n-1 $\sum{j=2}^{n} t_j$ $\sum{j=2}^{n} (t_j - 1)$ $\sum{j=2}^{n} (t_j - 1)$ n-1